 Collections related to African Americans are found throughout the Library & Archives, including in family, military, community, and business collections.
 The guides below are not meant as an exhaustive list, but as a starting place for research.
 We continue to work to improve our cataloging to make these materials more accessible.
 Collections will be added to this guide as they are uncovered and when new material related to the African American community is donated.

 York County History Center Almanac Collection

 The York County History Center has a large collection of almanacs printed locally and non-locally, and in both the English and German languages.
 Almanacs are annual publications that traditionally contained information about weather forecasts, when to plant crops, astronomical data (rising and setting of the sun and moon, eclipses, tides, etc.), astrological predictions, and church festivals and holidays, often in tabular form.
-Almanacs reflect contemporary culture and folkways, and many of the almanacs in The History Center’s collection reflect Pennsylvania German culture and folkways in particular.
+Almanacs reflect48 contemporary culture and folkways, and many of the almanacs in The History Center’s collection reflect Pennsylvania German culture and folkways in particular.

 Jeremiah Sullivan Black Collection